evacchi/evacchi.github.io/content/about/_index.md

 # About Me

 During my PhD I researched language design and implementation at [University of Milan](https://www.di.unimi.it).
-After three years at [UniCredit Bank's R&D department](https://unicredit.eu), I have joined Red Hat in the [KIE group](https://www.kie.org).
-My current work is mainly on the [Drools rules engine](https://drools.org) and the [Kogito project](https://kogito.kie.org).
+After three years at [UniCredit Bank's R&D department](https://unicredit.eu), I have joined Red Hat in the [KIE group](https://www.kie.org), where I worked on the [Drools rules engine](https://drools.org) and the [Kogito project](https://kogito.kie.org).
+Currently I work at [Tetrate](https://tetrate.io), and I am a member of the [wazero](https://wazero.io) development team: [wazero](https://wazero.io) is a zero-dependency WebAssembly runtime for the Go language.

 ## Research